NHAS/wag/README.md

 `WebServer.<endpoint>.CertPath`: TLS Certificate path for endpoint
 `WebServer.<endpoint>.KeyPath`: TLS key for endpoint

+`Authenticators`: Object that contains configurations for the authentication methods wag provides
+`Authenticators.DomainURL`: Full domain of the authentication endpoint (in the vpn tunnel), must be a proper domain and using https for webauthn to work
+`Authenticators.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: webauth, totp)
+`Authenticators.Methods`: String array, enabled authentication methods, e.g ["totp","webauthn"]

 `Wireguard`: Object that contains the wireguard device configuration
-`DevName`: The wireguard device to attach or to create if it does not exist, will automatically add peers (no need to configure peers with `wg-quick`)
+`Wireguard.DevName`: The wireguard device to attach or to create if it does not exist, will automatically add peers (no need to configure peers with `wg-quick`)
-`ListenPort`: Port that wireguard will listen on
+`Wireguard.ListenPort`: Port that wireguard will listen on
-`PrivateKey`: The wireguard private key, can be generated with `wg genkey`
+`Wireguard.PrivateKey`: The wireguard private key, can be generated with `wg genkey`
-`Address`: Subnet the VPN is responsible for
+`Wireguard.Address`: Subnet the VPN is responsible for
-`MTU`: Maximum transmissible unit defaults to 1420 if not set for IPv4 over Ethernet
+`Wireguard.MTU`: Maximum transmissible unit defaults to 1420 if not set for IPv4 over Ethernet
-`PersistentKeepAlive`: Time between wireguard keepalive heartbeats to keep NAT entries alive, defaults to 25 seconds
+`Wireguard.PersistentKeepAlive`: Time between wireguard keepalive heartbeats to keep NAT entries alive, defaults to 25 seconds

 Full config example
 ```json